To be a Damascene Reformer

 Some of them were relatives, and others close family friends.
 Lawyers, western-educated doctors, Azhar-educated religious scholars, economists, engineers, and teachers.
-I have memories upon memories of listening to them, observing them and, above all, noticing over time the changes, subtle yet significant, that they were remarkably able to introduce.
+I have memory upon memory of listening to them, observing them and, above all, noticing over time the changes, subtle yet significant, that they were remarkably able to introduce.

 I often find myself wondering what it is like to be one of those reformers today.
-The fortunate had already departed, but what about the legacy of these reformers?
+The fortunate have already departed, but what about their legacy?
 What about those who associated themselves with them, who built their lives on the basis of the changes introduced by them?

 In the minds of Damascene reformers, the map was always clear.
 There were four possible paths that could be pursued in Syria, and only one of them promised a meaningful harvest.

 The first was to become one of those Syrians who were willing to do anything that would result in wealth, power, and status.

 The second was to become a member of the opposition, and since all opposition was treated as criminal and treacherous, it was a willingness that had to take into account the repercussions, not only for the individuals who choose this path, but also those associated with them.

 The third path was, in essence, to survive — to do nothing other than those aspects of daily life that didn’t mean anything to anyone.

 And then, finally, there was the fourth path.
 The path of those who would not benefit from the regime nor confront it; the path of suspending the regime’s security fears and then proceeding to work quietly in the shade; the path of signing an agreement, as it were, with the security pillars of the regime: